SS Southern Cross (1954): 1955-1971

 On 23 February 1955, Southern Cross was delivered to her owners.
 After her trials late January 1955, she departed 29 March on her maiden voyage for Australia and New Zealand.
 Her westerly directioned 76-day voyage out of Southampton included ports Trinidad, Curaçao, the Panama Canal, Tahiti, Fiji, Wellington (2 May), Auckland, Sydney (9 May), Melbourne (11 May), Fremantle (16 May), Durban, Cape Town, Las Palmas and back to Southampton.
 Normally she might make four such circumnavigations every year.

-The Southern Cross enjoyed great success during the early years of her Shaw Savill service, so in the late 1950s a second ship of similar design but larger dimensions was ordered, entering service in 1962 as SS Northern Star.
+The Southern Cross enjoyed great success during the early years of her Shaw Savill service, so in the late 1950s a second ship of similar design but larger dimensions was ordered, entering service in 1962 as the Northern Star.
 When she entered service, Northern Star replaced Southern Cross on the eastwards Australian run, and Southern Cross took over the westwards itinerary, visiting the same ports as before but in reverse order.

 During the 1960s competition from other passenger liners - and from the jet aeroplane - increased on the Australian run, putting financial pressure on Shaw Savill's around the year service to Australia and New Zealand.
 In a surprising move, parent company Furness Withy transferred three former Royal Mail Lines cargo/passenger ships to Shaw Savill in 1968/69, each with capacity for 464 passengers.
-In early 1970, Shaw Savill also acquired the Canadian Pacific Steamship Company's transatlantic liner RMS Empress of England.
-As SS Ocean Monarch, this unaltered ship promptly sailed for Australasia, to undertake two long cruises ex-Australia to Japan, timed to coincide with Expo'70.
+In early 1970, Shaw Savill also acquired the Canadian Pacific Steamship Company's transatlantic liner Empress of England.
+As Ocean Monarch, this unaltered ship promptly sailed for Australasia, to undertake two long cruises ex-Australia to Japan, timed to coincide with Expo'70.
 Upon her return to Britain, Ocean Monarch commenced a major refit to make her more suitable for full-time cruising.
 The now redundant cargo holds and associated handling gear were removed and the after part of the ship remodelled.
 This work enabling new public spaces and cabins to be built, which would increase passenger capacity to 1,372.
 Due to extended dockyard delays, Ocean Monarch was unable to resume service until October 1971.
 In the space of three years, Shaw Savill's passenger fleet had increased from two to six vessels, Southern Cross being the fleet's oldest.